Organ Systems

 Circulatory System

-This system includes the heart, blood vessels, and blood.
-The primary function of the circulatory system is to transport oxygen, nutrients, and hormones to the body’s tissues and organs.
+The circulatory system is akin to the body’s transportation network, facilitating the distribution of oxygen, nutrients, and hormones to all tissues and organs.

 Digestive System